TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 21/Genesis 21.3.md

 ---

-And Abraham called the name of his son that was born unto him, whom Sarah bare to him, Isaac.
+Abraham called his son who was born to him, whom Sarah bore to him, Isaac.